Skip to main contentSkip to main content

 ROMIO, LORIC, and Beyond: Key Ortho-K Clinical Studies

-As an optometrist who has dedicated my career to fighting childhood myopia, I’ve had countless conversations with concerned parents.
-Here in Fayetteville, with so many of our neighbors serving at Fort Liberty, I often hear the same questions: “Dr. Singletary, how do we know this works?
+ARTICLE: As an optometrist who has dedicated my career to fighting childhood myopia, I’ve had countless conversations with concerned parents.
+Here in Fayetteville, with so many of our neighbors serving at Fort Liberty, I often hear the same questions: “our clinical team, how do we know this works?
 What’s the proof?”
 It’s a fair question.
 When it comes to your child’s health, you deserve more than just promises; you deserve evidence.

 Table of Contents